Course - Occupational Hygiene - TIØ4351

 Course content

-The course will provide an introduction to the physical working environment factors and indoor air.
-For all fields there will lectures on terminology, definitions and incidence of the relevant factor.
+The course will provide an introduction to chemical working environment factors.
+Terminology, definitions and occurrence of various chemical exposure factors are presented.
 What health effects can occur and when and where they act.
-How can you identify and assess this factors and what rules, methods and limits are available.
+How can you identify and assess this factors and what rules, methods and limits are available?
 What is risk and what measures are effective and how can they be used to reduce exposure.
 What legislation exists within the area.
-Measurement methods will be reviewed and demonstrated in the lab. attempt.
+Measurement methods will be presented and demonstrated.

 Learning outcome